Get Plugin

 • Server-side validation uses hash_equals() for timing-safe comparison.

-• Multiple choice options are shuffled randomly.
+• Multiple choice options are shuffled randomly on each page load.

 Frontend display